brookefzy/pitaya/README.md

 # Simple Tutorials For Urban Science
-This is a simple tutorials for students in urban studies to get a taste of machine learning tools.
+This is a simple tutorial for students in urban studies to get a taste of machine learning tools.

 ## Installation
 ```
-conda create -n piyata python=3.10
+conda create -n pitaya python=3.10
-conda activate piyata
+conda activate pitaya
 conda install pip
 pip install -r requirements.txt
 ```
-## Other requiremnets
+## Other requirements
-1. Register a gmail account
+1. Register a Gmail account
-2. Register to get an openai API key (optional)
+2. Register to get an openAI API key (optional)
 3. VPN set up if a network blocker exists.

 ## Chapter